niggonator/Realtime-stock-data-scraper/README.md

 This stock data scraper is based on the yahoofinance api called yfinance.

-It has a refresh-rate performance of 11-20 milliseconds.

 It runs a parallell task for each stock and writes the data into a seperate .csv file for each stock.

 ## Requirements